JannieI/canvas-workstation-V3/src/app/roadmap.md

         and http://svgdiscovery.com/HMI/Button/AnalogGauge/buttonGauge.htm  !!!
         - For KPI charts, see https://www.zoho.com/reports/help/dashboard/kpi-widgets.html.
 Must include target, and progress (either % with green/red arrow since last month or graph ytd) and level of achievement (ie combo graph with line as target).
 Try to use Clarity CARDS for this.
         - embed graphs created in Python and R - ie. Seaborn
+        - Add layers of projections, each one with specific info: crime, lightning, etc
+        - Have a key indicator (dot) on a map, and click it to open a graph or snippet (of say historic crime rates).
+Would need cloropleth - maybe with right click menu to open different graphs / popups.
+        - add network plot / graph
+        - Consider graph render: with each change (option to check this ability)
+        - Render graph with a keystroke (ctrl-R)
+        - Move in history with ctrl-z and ctrl-shft-z.
+        - Make Calc Help searchable, with even dropdown to find things.
+        - Colour_Scheme: show dots with range.
+        - Store Widget filters and conditional formatting with predefined names per DS.
+        - Angle not intuitive: maybe slider
+        - opacity: maybe slider with blockie to indicate change
+        - Consider restrictive colours - may only use this given set of colours, and make a scheme for the corporate CI.
+        - Col and Row not intuitive - add help.
+        - Surface temp since 1650 - can canvas do it ?
+        - Can we normalize data - relative to starting point ?
+        - Need data point annotations - ie what happened here?
+Can we have TEXT write something here which can be used for tooltip?

     - Local Names
         - Investigate if this make sense: user can name a field (per DS or even per Widget?) over and above what is done at DS level - use case?